markdom/specification/1.0/markdom.md

 * The [Domain Model API](#api-dom) contains a set of interfaces that describe how a [*Markdom document*] is represented as an object graph and methods to compose and consume such an object graph.

-   The Domain Model API allows to create a representation of a [*Markdom document*] in the memory, which can then be examined, modified and further processed.
+   The Domain Model API allows to create a representation of a [*Markdom document*] in memory, which can then be examined, modified and further processed.

-* The [Handler API](#api-dom) contains a `Handler` interface that describes how a [*Markdom document*] is represented as a succession of events.
+* The [Handler API](#api-dom) contains an interface that describes how a [*Markdom document*] is represented as a succession of events.

   The Handler API allows to process a [*Markdom document*] on the fly without the necessity to create an object graph.
 Events that describe a [*Markdom document*] might be dispatched by an object graph from the Domain Model API or by a specific event dispatcher implementation that process a [data representation](#data) or a [markup representation](#markup) of a [*Markdom document*].

 This specifications primarily covers the interfaces and enumerations for both APIs.
 A concrete implementation of this specification for a given programming language should consist of corresponding interface definitions as well as an concrete implementation of the Domain Model API interfaces and some commonly useful concrete implementations of the Handler API.

 Depending on the programming language, it might be sensible to divide the interfaces, enumerations and concrete implementations into multiple packages.

 * A *Common* package that contains the common enumerations and a base exception for all Markdom related operations.
 * A *Handler* package that contains the interfaces and commonly useful concrete implementations of the Handler API.
 * A *Model* package that depends contains the interfaces and enumerations of the Domain Model API.
 This allows for different concrete implementations of the Domain Model API.
 * A *Model* reference implementation package that contains a concrete implementation of the Domain Model API.
 * Several *Handler* implementation packages for different tasks some of which may depend on the *Model* package.

 ![](resource/markdom-packages.png)

-It is commonly recommended to implement an algorithms that processes a [*Markdom document*] as a [`Handler`] object rather than a method that directly processes a Domain Model API object graph.
-This allows to use the algorithm implementation in a multitude of scenarios (e.g. converting the [XML representation](#data-xml) of a [*Markdom document*] into a corresponding [HTML representation](#text-html) as a stream without creating an object graph for XML, Markdom or HTML).
-The Domain Model API should generally only be used if it is necessary to temporarily store a [*Markdom document*] in the memory or to programmatically modify a [*Markdom document*] before it is further processed with a `Handler`.
+It is commonly recommended to implement an algorithms that processes a [*Markdom document*] as a [`Handler`] object rather than a method that directly processes a [`Document`].
+This allows to the algorithm to be used in different scenarios and, potentially, without the need do construct a [*Markdom document*] in memory.
+The Domain Model API should generally only be used if it is necessary to temporarily store a [*Markdom document*] in memory or to programmatically modify a [*Markdom document*] before it is processed with a [`Handler`].

 ### Common {#api-common}

 #### Considerations {#api-common-considerations}

-It is safe to assume that some of the requirements from specification don't go along well with established conventions or formal rules of a given programming language.
+It is safe to assume that some of the requirements from this specification don't go along well with established conventions or formal rules of a given programming language.
 This includes, but is not limited to naming conventions (e.g. prefixes and suffixes for interfaces, traits, abstract classes and methods).

 Implementers should find a reasonable compromise between the two.
-In doubt, programming language idiosyncrasies should be preferred over requirements from this specification, as long as the general spirit of this specification is preserved (e.g. adding or removing prefixes or suffixes is okay, but no unnecessary renaming of the actual thing in question is not).
+In doubt, programming language idiosyncrasies should be preferred over requirements from this specification, as long as the general spirit of this specification is preserved (e.g. adding or removing prefixes or suffixes is okay, but unnecessary changes to names are not).

 The return type of methods is therefor omitted where possible.
 Implementers should select a return type that best fits the spirit of the programming language.

 This should ensure that the implementation is acceptable to programmers familiar with that programming language and that implementations (e.g. a particular [`Handler`] object) are easily translatable into other programming languages.

-It is recommended that implementations contain a section about such implementation considerations in their readme file.
+It is recommended that implementations contain a section about such implementation considerations in their `README` file.

 #### Dependencies {#api-common-dependencies}

-Obviously, both Markdom APIs require some support from the programming language a particular implementation is written in.
-This specification is written with an object orientated programming language is mind, but it should be little effort to interpret this specification for programming languages that follow another programming paradigm.
+Both Markdom APIs require support from the particular programming language a concrete implementation is written in.
+This specification is written with an object orientated programming language in mind, but it should be little effort to interpret this specification for a programming languages that follows another programming paradigm.

 ##### Mandatory and optional {#api-common-optional}

 The Markdom APIs use mandatory and optional parameters.
 Mandatory parameters must always have a value.
 Optional parameters may or may not have a value.
-Mandatory parameters are hereafter notes as `Type name` where `Type` is value type and `name` is the parameter name.
-Optional parameters are hereafter notes as `Type? name` where `Type` is value type and `name` is the parameter name.
+Mandatory parameters are hereafter notes as `Type name` where `Type` is a value type and `name` is the parameter name.
+Optional parameters are hereafter notes as `Type? name` where `Type` is a value type and `name` is the parameter name.

 There are common implementations for mandatory and optional parameters.

 1. For a programming languages that has `null` values and can't enforce non-`null` values for a method parameter, `null` may be used to indicate that an optional parameter has no value.
-Explicit `null`-checks must be implemented for mandatory parameters.
+Explicit `null`-checks should be implemented for mandatory parameters.
 1. For a Programming languages that has `null` values and can enforce non-`null` values for a method parameter, `null` may be used to indicate that an optional parameter has no value.
 No explicit `null`-checks must be implemented for mandatory parameters.
+1. For a Programming languages that has `null` values an explicit `Optional` type may be used to for an optional parameter.
+Explicit `null`-checks should be implemented for all parameters.
 1. For a Programming languages that doesn't have `null` values an explicit `Optional` type must be used to for an optional parameter.
 No explicit `null`-checks must be implemented for mandatory parameters.

 ##### Values {#api-common-values}

-The Markdom APIs use parameters and return values that represent values of simple type.
-Specifically for boolean values, numbers, Unicode character sequences and URI references.
+The Markdom APIs use parameters and return values that represent values of simple types.
+Specifically for boolean values, numbers, Unicode character sequences and [URI references](https://tools.ietf.org/html/rfc3986#section-4.1).
 Such types are hereafter noted as `Boolean`, `Integer`, `String` and `Uri` respectively.

-This should usually be implemented with the corresponding primitive or value types.
+This should usually be implemented with appropriate primitive or value types.

 ##### Iterables {#api-common-iterable}